 This course covers British literature from the Romantic to contemporary periods.
 Students will read, discuss, and write about works by British authors in their historical and cultural contexts.
 Emphasis will be placed on critical reading of the works and techniques used to analyze them.
-TMAH Approved effective Spring 2010.
 TAG approved OAH056 effective Summer 2010.
+OT36-TMAH, effective summer 2023.